 On March 19, 1946, 195 Marlborough was purchased from Charles Weatherley by Joseph J. Diab, and on April 17, 1947, it was acquired from him by H. Eleanor Blewett.
 She was an elevator operator and lived in Charlestown, and probably held the property for Joseph Diab or his brother, real estate dealer Thomas J. Diab.

-On June 30, 1958, 195 Marlborough was acquired from H. Eleanor Blewett by Helen E. Larkin.
+On June 30, 1958, 195 Marlborough was acquired from H. Eleanor Blewett by Helen E. Larkin, a buyer with the Jordan, Marsh department store.
 She lived in one of the apartments.
 She previously had lived in an apartment at 255 Beacon.

 In November of 1961, she filed for (and subsequently received) permission to increase the number of apartments from five to six.